 We’re proud to sponsor the Government in Action Youth Tour, which sends youth from across Texas to an immersive experience in Washington, D.C.
-Each year, three high school students from the Wise Electric family take an all-expenses paid trip to the Texas capital and our nation’s capital.
+Each year, two high school students from the Wise Electric family take an all-expenses paid trip to the Texas capital and our nation’s capital.
 Alumni of the program have referred to it as the experience of a lifetime — the chance to tour monuments, visit museums and meet your Congressional representatives.

-To be eligible, a student must live at a home serviced by Wise Electric and be a high school sophomore, junior or senior at the time of the entry deadline.
+To be eligible, a student must live at a home serviced by Wise Electric and be a high school junior or senior at the time of the entry deadline.
 Students will submit an essay about one of a number of topics, and the finalists will be selected from a round of interviews at Wise Electric headquarters in Decatur.
 Applications are typically due sometime in January.
 Visit the link below to find this year’s entry information.

 Part of our commitment as a cooperative is a commitment to energy safety.
 This includes practicing safety out in the field and helping our members stay safe at home and on the job.
 All of our lineman follow strict safety protocols, for their own safety and for the safe operation of installed power infrastructure.

-You can also check your monthly issue of Texas Coop Power magazine for monthly updates about energy safety, conservation and more.
+You can also check your monthly issue of Texas Coop Power Magazine for monthly updates about energy safety, conservation and more.
 Additionally, feel free to reach out to us at Wise Electric for printed safety materials for the younger ones.
 These include activity workbooks and checklists for safer, more energy efficient homes.